galexrt/presentation-gitlab-k8s/README.md

 ## Using this repository

+> **NOTE**
+>
+> Best is to follow the blog post [GitLab + Kubernetes: Using GitLab CI's Kubernetes Cluster feature](https://edenmal.moe/post/2019/GitLab-Kubernetes-Using-GitLab-CIs-Kubernetes-Cluster-feature/) as it contains more detailed instructions about using GitLab CI for Kubernetes.

 You have to replace the following addresses in all files:

 * `gitlab.zerbytes.net` with your GitLab address (e.g. `gitlab.example.com`).
 * `edenmal.net` (in the Ingress manifest) with your domain name.
     * You probably also want to change the subdomain name while you are at it.